BrianLDev/100-days-of-code/log.md

 **Today's Progress:**
 - **Automate the Boring Stuff with Python**
-  - Started 08 File IO - Book Examples.py
+  - Started 08 - Reading and Writing Files

 **Thoughts:**
 Worked until about 2am so didn't have a lot of time to code today but still getting a little progress in